Preparing for the EUDR: 4 Steps to Compliance

 Automate where possible – Accelerate and scale your efforts with automation and software support to benefit from added efficiency, speed, certainty, and consistency.

-Our experts recommend following this implementation timeline when creating your EUDR program.
-It’s crucial to act now to mitigate supply chain risk, ensure your commodities are deforestation-free, and successfully achieve EUDR compliance.
+Our experts recommend following this implementation timeline when building your EUDR compliance program.
+It’s crucial to act quickly to establish the necessary data collection, risk assessment, and supply chain traceability processes before enforcement begins.
+These efforts mitigate supply chain risk, ensure your commodities are deforestation-free, and meet regulatory requirements for the EUDR.

 EUDR compliance fast-track